Seagate/cortx-s3server/README.md

 ./rpm-deploy.sh -R
 ```
 this cmd will try to uninstall following pkgs: s3server, s3server-debuginfo,
-cortx-motr, cortx-motr-devel, halon, s3iamcli
+cortx-motr, cortx-motr-devel, hare, s3iamcli

 4 - Install packages
 ```
 ./rpm-deploy.sh -I
 ```
-cortx-motr, cortx-motr-devel, halon and s3iamcli packages will be installed from the yum repo;
+cortx-motr, cortx-motr-devel, hare and s3iamcli packages will be installed from the yum repo;
 s3server package will be built from the current source tree

 5 - Run status command and make sure all packages installed and configured